sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

         String metacounterValueLt = "metacounterValueLt_example"; // String | Searches for group channels with metacounter containing an item with the key specified by the metadata_key parameter, where the value of that item is lower than the value specified by this parameter.
 To use this parameter, the metacounter_key parameter should be specified.
         String metacounterValueLte = "metacounterValueLte_example"; // String | Searches for group channels with metacounter containing an item with the key specified by the metadata_key parameter, where the value of that item is lower than or equal to the value specified by this parameter.
 To use this parameter, the metacounter_key parameter should be specified.
-        Boolean includeSortedMetaarrayInLastMessage = false; // Boolean | Determines whether to include the sorted_metaarray as one of the last_message’s properties in the response.
+        Boolean includeSortedMetaarrayInLastMessage = false; // Boolean | Determines whether to include the sorted_metaarray as one of the last_message’s properties in the response. try {
-        String customType = "ANNOUNCEMENT"; // String | (Deprecated) Returns channels whose custom_type matches the given value.
-If this field is not specified, all channels are returned, regardless of their custom type.
-The string passed here must be urlencoded.
-        Boolean readReceipt = false; // Boolean | (Deprecated) Superseded by show_read_receipt.
-        Boolean member = true; // Boolean | (Deprecated) Superseded by show_member.
-        Boolean isDistinct = true; // Boolean | (Deprecated) Superseded by distinct_mode.
-        String membersIn = "membersIn_example"; // String | (Deprecated) Superseded by members_exactly_in.
-        String userId = "userId_example"; // String | (Deprecated) Restricts the search scope to only retrieve the target user's group channels.
-It's recommended to use the list group channels by user action instead. try {
             GroupChatListChannelsResponse result = api.listChannels()
                 .apiToken(apiToken)